-Mission Wealth Partner and Client Advisor Andy Penso is our Spotlight on the Team interview this month.
+Mission Wealth Partner and Director of Business Development, Andy Penso, is our Spotlight on the Team interview for November 2017.
 At Mission Wealth, Andy delivers customized financial planning, risk management and tax planning solutions to high net worth clients in order to help them achieve their personal and financial goals.

 In this interview Andy, who has been with the firm since 2005, discusses his passion for cooking, the satisfaction he derives from working with our clients, and he provides a tip on how you can improve your finances.